 According to this study, retinol can help improve the appearance of cellulite.

 As I mentioned previously, my old stretch marks do nothing for my cellulite.
 I recently decided to make this one of my attacks on cellulite and started applying my facial skincare routine to my butt.
 My thinking here is that any improvement on my cellulite skin will help.
 I have been doing this for one week, and I can honestly report, I’ve noticed a slight improvement (My boyfriend agreed, although this may be a built-in survival response to a butt-related question).
-I intend to give this some more time and post the results in a later article.

 I must mention that I also hold qualifications in skincare and beauty, so I feel confident with skin peels and skincare components.
-My products are for home use available for anyone to buy.
+My products are for home use and available for anyone to buy.
 If you are unconfident, seek out some support from your friendly local salon.

 I also want to mention that you should use retinol with caution.
 Be sure to read the instructions.
 If you are pregnant or breastfeeding or enjoy sunbathing or sunbeds, you should not use retinol.
 Build up the strength of retinol gradually.
 It can cause skin reactions, so it is not suitable for everyone and always do a skin test.